tomverbeure/tek420a/README.md

     * X/Y display
     * Limit checks

-        Does an acquired signal fall within a predefined guardband?
+        This checks that an acquired signal falls within a predefined guardband.

 Options present on my scope:

 * Option 13 RS-232/Centronics Hardcopy Interface

-    The wonderful option 13 allows me to connect a variety of printers, such as an HP Thinkjet or an Epson Dot Matrix printer, via a Centronics parallel cable straight to the scope and make beautif printouts of whatever is one the screen.
+    The wonderful option 13 allows me to connect a variety of printers, such as an HP Thinkjet or an Epson dot matrix printer, via a RS-232 cable or a Centronics parallel cable straight to the scope and make beautiful printouts of whatever is one the screen.
 Amazing!

-    The RS-232 port supports a BAUD rate of up to 19200.
+    The RS-232 port supports a BAUD rate of up to 19200 and only supports the hardcopy feature.
+It does not support remote control.

-    The manual only talks about RS-232 in the context of sending screenshots to the printer, but if it can also be used to control the scope and fetch acquisition data, 19200 baud will allow you to download about 4 500 sample waveforms per second.

 * Option 1F File System

     It has a floppy drive!
+I've seen kits on eBay to replace the floppy drive with a USB flash drive, but there's just no need for that when you can transfer the data straight from the scope to the PC.

 Some other options: